-On page optimisation involves steps taken to optimise the website for better results.
+On page optimization involves steps taken to optimize the website for better results.
 We have given an overview of the process below.
 You can read our blog on ‘MOST IMPORTANT AND EFFECTIVE ON PAGE SEO TECHNIQUES FOR SEO SPECIALISTS’, to get detailed knowledge.

 - Technical Optimization: It includes optimizing the URLs, title tags, meta description, etc. so that they have keywords, which are also easily readable.
 This makes it easier for crawlers to understand your website.

 - Content Optimization: It refers to optimizing your content for SEO.
 Inculcating keywords, optimizing images, updating content etc.

 - Keyword Research: It is critical to research the keywords that your customers use.
 Using the right keywords helps you to target the right kind of customers.
 Tools like Google Keywords Planner, SEMrush, KWFinder etc. can be used to know, which keywords to select.

 Off page SEO involves practices that are done outside of your website, to increase the overall value of your site.
 An overview of the process is given below.
 You can read our blog on ‘PARAMETERS OF OFF PAGE SEO: KNOW HOW OFF PAGE SEO IS DONE’, to get detailed knowledge.

 - Link Building: Link building is important, as a quality website with high domain authority can boost your SERPs rankings.